 document explains the few steps necessary for getting started.

-Isaac SDK also provides support for Unity3D as a simulation backend for navigation and perception training.
-Isaac 2020.1 adds support for the Unity3D high-definition render pipeline (HDRP).
+Isaac SDK also provides support for Unity3D as a simulation backend for navigation and perception training, with support for the Unity3D high-definition render pipeline (HDRP).